Projects

 • Key barriers to Aboriginal water rights and interests are systemic and require statewide legislative, policy and practice change.

 We seek input from key Aboriginal stakeholders at a state and community level to provide their perspectives and experiences of issues related to water access, rights and uses.
-More details on our reviews and opportunities to provide feedback can be found on the Water Sharing Plan reviews page.
+More details on our reviews and opportunities to provide feedback can be found on the water sharing plan reviews page.

 1. Submission to the South Australian Royal Commission on the Murray–Darling Basin, 13 February 2019